chromaui/chromatic-docs/github-actions.md

     steps:
       - uses: actions/checkout@v1
       - name: Install dependencies
-        # 👇 Install dependencies with the same package manager used in the project (replace it as needed) e.g. yarn, npm, pnpm
+        # 👇 Install dependencies with the same package manager used in the project (replace it as needed), e.g. yarn, npm, pnpm
         run: yarn
         # 👇 Adds Chromatic as a step in the workflow
       - name: Publish to Chromatic